titadone/samples/policies/custom-email-verifcation-displaycontrol/Brevo.md

 # Custom email verification with Sendinblue

-Custom email verification requires the use of a third-party email provider like [SendGrid](https://sendgrid.com), [Mailjet](https://Mailjet.com),  [SparkPost](https://sparkpost.com) or [Sendinblue](https://www.sendinblue.com/), a custom REST API, or any HTTP-based email provider (including your own).
-This article describes setting up a solution that uses Sendinblue.
+Custom email verification requires the use of a third-party email provider like [SendGrid](https://sendgrid.com), [Mailjet](https://Mailjet.com),  [SparkPost](https://sparkpost.com) or [Brevo](https://www.brevo.com/), a custom REST API, or any HTTP-based email provider (including your own).
+This article describes setting up a solution that uses Brevo (legacy Sendinblue).

-## Create a Sendinblue account
+## Create a Brevo account

-If you don't already have one, start by setting up a Sendinblue account [here](https://app.sendinblue.com/account/register).
+If you don't already have one, start by setting up a Sendinblue account [here](https://app.brevo.com/account/register).

-Be sure to complete the section in which you [get sendinblue API key](https://developers.sendinblue.com/docs#quick-start).
+Be sure to complete the section in which you [get brevo API key](https://developers.brevo.com/docs#quick-start).
 Record the API key for use in a later step.

 ## Create Azure AD B2C policy key